-Temporary Assistance for Needy Families is a program that provides welfare benefits for families and children throughout the United States.
+Temporary Assistance for Needy Families, or TANF, is a program that provides welfare benefits for families and children throughout the United States.
 It’s a federally funded program that is built upon both federal and state guidelines.
 Applicants must meet federal requirements and state requirements to qualify for TANF.
 The South Carolina TANF program is also known as South Carolina Family Independence.
 It offers assistance in the form of food stamps, money and health insurance.

 Figure Out Eligibility